-- The FAA and the NPS are complying with Section 106 of the National Historic Preservation Act in development of the draft ATMP. - Section 106 includes the requirement that the agencies: - Define the Undertaking and Identify Consulting Parties - Determine the Area of Potential Effects and Identify Historic Properties - Assess Effects to Historic Properties - Resolve Adverse Effects, if Any, to Historic Properties - The FAA and the NPS have initiated consultation with the relevant SHPO, Tribes, and Consulting Parties.
+- The FAA and the NPS are working to complete Section 106 of the National Historic Preservation Act in development of the draft ATMP. - Section 106 includes the requirement that the agencies: - Define the Undertaking and Identify Consulting Parties - Determine the Area of Potential Effects and Identify Historic Properties - Assess Effects to Historic Properties - Resolve Adverse Effects, if Any, to Historic Properties - The FAA and the NPS have initiated consultation with the SHPO, Tribes, and consulting parties.